 - I took Epsom salt baths 2 or 3 times a week to help with aches and pains (I added a few drops of essential oil too like lemongrass, frankincense, rosemary and here's some useful information on lavender and oestrogen controversy.

 - I used paraben-free moisturisers: general body lotion, cracked heel cream, intense hand cream as chemo can be hard on the skin.
+I used scalp cleanse and moisturise when my hair had fallen out.

 - I avoided people as much as reasonably possible.
 Germs and viruses: whilst viruses may not be life threatening they may risk delaying your chemo.
 I used thieves oil on an aromatherapy diffuser at home or on a handkerchief when out to kill air-born germs.